hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 The final piece of information is added to this dataframe of differential abundance results with the `groupNhoods()` function.
 This will run the louvain clustering algorithm to identify neighborhoods that are overlapping and similar to one another.
 This `max.lfc.delta` specifies a cutoff of fold change difference where two neighborhoods would not be considered a part of the same group.

+> Note that the exact number of groups may vary due to randomness in the model.
+Even if the results are not identical to what is displayed here, the general trends of the data should be similar.

 ```r
 # Find group structure of neighborhoods